 Additional information on the P-Card program is available below.

-To assist the Chief Financial Officer in preparing the State’s Schedule of Expenditures of Federal Awards, pursuant to the U.S. Office of Management and Budget (OMB) Circular A-133, state agencies are required to submit their federal expenditure information using the form below:
+To assist the Chief Financial Officer in preparing the State’s Schedule of Expenditures of Federal Awards, state agencies are required to submit their federal expenditure information using the form below:

 Statewide Vendor File